 Over the twenty-nine years, we’ve been married Vance has come a long way in the husband department.

 You know how men will go into a store and go shopping but not want to ask for help if they can’t find something?
 Most men are like this in the department store of marriage.
-If their relationship is crumbling, they will just wander around aimlessly hoping they will eventually find what they are looking for.
+If their relationship is crumbling, they will just wander around aimlessly hoping they will eventually find the answer.

 Women, on the other hand, can be different.
 If I want something and I see a sales clerk as I walk into the store, I will ask them where I can find my desired item.